 Alternatively, the credit union can donate on your behalf to a charity.

 Workers Credit Union Business Money Market Savings Account start with an APY of 0.40%.
 To get this rate, you need to have a minimum of $50, making it very accessible.

 To get the next rate up to 0.50%, you’ll need a balance between $10,000 and $49,999.99.

-To open a Business Money Market account, you need to deposit at least $1,000.
+The minimum opening deposit needed to open the high-yield money market account is $5.
 There’s a $5 monthly maintenance fee, which you can avoid by keeping a daily balance of at least $500.